 I studied Computer Science in highschool, and I probably learned a lot more programming there than later at the University.
 I surprised everybody in the ninth grade by solving a problem at the Olympics using a matrix indexed by items of arrays which were indexed by another matrix.
 This threw me into the Nationals, where despite some rather poor programming, I came out the sixth.
 At the time I saw that as a great achievement; today, when my little daughter is already a multiple national dancing champion, it just makes me smile.

 I started my first band, and also sang with a couple of others.
 I played lead guitar, but also keyboards for a little while, and managed to win first prize in a contest.
 I was (and still am) very pretentious with what I listen to, and due to a very good audio memory and sharp ear, I learn music very easily.

 Contrasting my good hearing (and sense of smell), the video dimension is very poorly developed with me.
 I have no visual memory capabilities whatsoever, and I am uncapable of forming an image in my mind.
 Apparently it's a birth defect of some sort; suffice to say, over years I've developed a reflex mechanism that helps me identify people I see often.
 However, that still leaves me very embarassed when I don't recognize people I've just met, such as the waiter in the restaurant or a new cute employee in the elevator.

-Ah, foreign languages.
-I've always been in love with all of them.
+I've always been in love with all foreign languages.
 I started with English when I was eight, then German at ten, and outside school I started learning Swedish when I was thirteen.
 Since then, I've caught up more or less with a few others.
 I started learning Czech in 2007, and Norwegian a few years later, but switched back to Swedish because it was easier to practice.
-It also turned out more useful once I moved to Sweden!
+It also turned out useful once I moved to Sweden!

 It was also in highschool that I got my first job: I taught an entry-level computer course.
 Looking back today, I'd love to be able to see me doing that...